aatmik-panse/pdf-to-image/README.md

    bun run cli --help
    ```

 > **Note**: This is now an API-only service.
-The application uses `pdf2pic` which requires ImageMagick and Ghostscript.
-For local development on macOS, you may need to install these:
+The application uses `pdftoppm` (from Poppler) for high-performance conversion.
+For local development on macOS, you may need to install this:
 >
 > ```bash
-> brew install imagemagick ghostscript
+> brew install poppler
 > ```
 >
 > For production deployment, these dependencies are automatically installed in the Docker container.